WHAT TO EXPECT IF YOU CHOOSE DBS

 2. PLANNING — PREPARING FOR SURGERY

 Your doctor will create images and maps of your brain to help guide the placement of leads during the surgery.
-You will have an MRI or CT scan to capture images of your brain.
+You will have an MRI and CT scan to capture images of your brain.

 3. SURGERY — PLACING THE SYSTEM